 An introduction to security in computers and networks for a general audience.
 The operation of computers and networks is explained to show how they are the basis for attacks.
 The course will confer a basic but comprehensive understanding of how computer and network attacks (e.g., viruses, worms, denial of service) work.
-Also, how a general user of computers can defend her or himself from current and future attacks.
+Also, how general users of computers can defend themselves from current and future attacks.

 I CSI 201 (= I CEN 201) Introduction to Computer Science (4)

 Computer algorithms and their representation.
 The principle of information hiding and its relation to program block structure.
 File structure and access methods.
 The efficient use of computational resources.
 Program development and style.
 Normally offered fall, spring, summer.

 I CSI 203 Data Processing Principles (3)